Æ

 edicaire@bruyere.org

-About the Bruyère Research Institute
+About the Bruyère Health Research Institute

-The Bruyère Research Institute supports investigators who contribute to a better, more responsive health care system that delivers the best care to patients, residents and families.
-The Institute is a proud partner of Bruyère Continuing Care, the University of Ottawa and others and provides solutions to improve the health and health care of aging and vulnerable Canadians.
+The Bruyère Health Research Institute supports investigators who contribute to a better, more responsive health care system that delivers the best care to patients, residents and families.
+The Institute is a proud partner of Bruyère Health, the University of Ottawa and others and provides solutions to improve the health and health care of aging and vulnerable Canadians.
 The Institute’s research focuses primarily on evidence, health system evaluation, brain health, geriatrics and rehabilitation, primary care, palliative care, and global health. www.bruyere.org/bri